 I heared tell that they would journey to the manor where I was born, and live in the house there.

-Loathe as I was to leave my sweet friend Smokie, I was cheered by the thought that I might see my sister.
-Oh, I did pray she was still in this world, and had kept her place in the stable.
+Grieved as I was to leave my sweet friend Smokie, I was cheered by the thought that I might see my sister.
+Oh, I prayed she were still in this world, and had kept her place in the stable.